brndnmtthws/brndn-io/content/posts/cities-are-technology/index.md

 Cities that have already implemented such transformations demonstrate their viability.
 Copenhagen's bicycle superhighways, Barcelona's superblock model, and Paris's recent rapid transformation under Mayor Anne Hidalgo illustrate how quickly urban environments can evolve when political will aligns with sound urban design principles.
-These cities aren't sacrificing economic vitality or mobility—they're enhancing both while simultaneously improving environmental outcomes and quality of life.
+These places didn't become static museums.
+People still get around.
+Businesses still operate.
+They just gave less space to cars and made daily life better.

 I harbor no illusions about the challenges.
 Entrenched financial interests, cultural attachments to automobility, and institutional inertia create formidable obstacles.